visioncortex/automata.visioncortex.org/docs/04-writing-workflows/02-launch-app.md

   wait: new_pid
 ```

 Win11 Notepad runs as a single-instance process with a tabbed interface.
-Launching it again brings focus to the existing process rather than spawning a new one.
-Use `new_window` to detect the new tab window:
+Launching it creates a new window under the existing process rather than a new process.
+Use `new_window` to detect it:

 ```yaml
 # win11